-- Periodically reviewing and adopting the Company's Risk Management Charter setting out the role, mission, powers, status and responsibilities of the Risk Management function. - Recommending the approval of the enterprise risk management framework and its related policies to the Board. - Overseeing the enterprise risk management framework and the systems in place for detecting, managing and reporting key risks, and periodically receiving reports from the Chief Risk Officer on compliance with the framework as well as its implementation and effectiveness. - Periodically receiving the monitoring plan from the Compliance function and requesting that specific missions be carried out as needed. - Receiving periodic reports from the Chief Compliance Officer, as well as reports in real time, as needed, on the Company's compliance with its regulatory framework and being informed in a timely manner of any deficiencies and significant exposure to regulatory and operational risk, along with its impacts. - Overseeing and receiving updates on the status of implementation of recommendations issued by the Risk Management and Compliance functions with regard to identified deficiencies and the status of management's action plans to remedy them. - Holding separate, in-camera meetings at least once a year with the Chief Risk Officer and the Chief Compliance Officer and receiving a statement of independence from each of them. - Annually reviewing the performance appraisal of the Chief Risk Officer and the Chief Compliance Officer. - Overseeing the quality and integrity of the internal control systems through discussions with management, the supervisory functions, the internal auditor and the Company's external auditor. - Periodically reviewing reports from management and the supervisory functions relating in whole or in part to the operation of the Company's financial reporting system, as well as any other control mechanisms or departure therefrom.
+- Periodically reviewing and adopting the Company's Risk Management Charter setting out the role, mission, powers, status and responsibilities of the Risk Management function. - Recommending the approval of the enterprise risk management framework and its related policies to the Board. - Overseeing the enterprise risk management framework and the systems in place for detecting, managing and reporting key risks, and periodically receiving reports from the Chief Risk Officer on compliance with the framework as well as its implementation and effectiveness. - Periodically receiving the monitoring plan from the Compliance function and requesting that specific missions be carried out as needed. - Receiving periodic reports from the Chief Compliance Officer, as well as reports in real time, as needed, on the Company's compliance with its regulatory framework and being informed in a timely manner of any deficiencies and significant exposure to regulatory and operational risk, along with its impacts. - Overseeing and receiving updates on the status of implementation of recommendations issued by the Risk Management and Compliance functions with regard to identified deficiencies and the status of management's action plans to remedy them. - Annually reviewing the performance appraisal of the Chief Risk Officer and the Chief Compliance Officer and receiving from each attestation of their independence. - Overseeing the quality and integrity of the internal control systems through discussions with management, the supervisory functions, the internal auditor and the Company's external auditor. - Periodically reviewing reports from management and the supervisory functions relating in whole or in part to the operation of the Company's financial reporting system, as well as any other control mechanisms or departure therefrom.